ArtemSotnikov/HomeWork/home-work-62/README.md

 Articles are stored in data/articles.js as an array of objects.

+## User Data

+Users are stored in data/users.js as an array of objects.

 ## EJS Template

 The views/page.ejs file is used for rendering individual article pages via EJS.